 Ever so often I read how important risk management is.
 Yes, it might be important but my experience has told me it’s of no use to predefine risk and AFTER make strategies based on your risk tolerance.
 In my opinion that is doing it backward.
-I have tested thousands of trading strategies (I test around 1-5 ideas each day!) and stop loss and targets, in general, deteriorate the systems.
+I have tested thousands of trading strategies (I test around 1-5 ideas each day!) and stop loss and profit targets, in general, deteriorate the systems.
 Yes, this might be against “conventional wisdom” but I recommend testing it yourself.

 I trade more systems/strategies because I think it’s better to trade more than try to develop better but fewer systems.
 Most likely I end up curve fitting by implementing “better” systems.
 Many of my strategies have a very rough equity curve, to say the least.
 However, when adding 30 or so strategies the equity curve gets pretty nice.
 So far in 2013 I have day traded all 34 days and only lost money on 4 days.
 My EOD has had a hit ratio of 80%.
 Individually none of my systems have a higher win ratio than 60%.

 I recommend trading more and diversifying instead of using conventional risk management.